![]() |

 The resource URI-Q is a TimeGate for Original Resource URI-R. |

-The resource (URI-Q) can be unambiguously characterized as a TimeGate because of the presence of a Vary header with as values both
+The resource (URI-Q) can be unambiguously characterized as a TimeGate because of the presence of a Vary header with as value

 supports HTTP content negotiation in the datetime dimension.